Pola

 Ongoing Costs After Launch

-The most honest budget planning doesn't end with 'website is online.'
-It begins there.
+The most honest budget planning doesn’t end with “Website is online.”
+It starts there.

-After launch, ongoing costs occur in three layers: operation, maintenance, further development.
+After launch, ongoing costs arise in three layers: operation, maintenance, further development.
 Operation is hosting, domain, email setup, possibly a consent tool.
-Maintenance involves updates, backups, security checks, small content adjustments.
-And further development is what makes successful websites: new landing pages, better texts, better conversion.
+Maintenance is updates, backups, security checks, small content adjustments.
+And further development is what makes websites successful: new landing pages, better texts, better conversion.

-For operation, some numbers are pleasantly small but important: domain and simple hosting can be in the low hundreds per year; many guides mention about 60–120 € per year for domain and hosting in the basic setup.
-Designenergie As soon as performance demands rise (shop, high traffic, many assets), it becomes more.
+Some numbers for operation are pleasantly small but important: Domain and simple hosting can be in the low three-digit range per year; many guides cite about 60–120 € per year for domain and hosting in the basic setup.
+As performance demands rise (shop, heavy traffic, many assets), it becomes more.

-Maintenance is where we like to speak clearly: If you ignore updates and security, your website will eventually become a risk.
-Internationally, annual maintenance costs are typically between 250–1,000 $ (small business website) and 1,000–5,000 $ (e-commerce or portal).
-GoodFirms This sounds like a lot – but it’s often exactly the budget that prevents you from paying ten times that in an emergency.
+Maintenance is where we like to speak plainly: If you ignore updates and security, your website will eventually become a risk.
+Internationally, annual maintenance costs are roughly between 250–1,000 $ (small business websites) and 1,000–5,000 $ (e-commerce or portal).
+It sounds like a lot—but it's often exactly the budget preventing you from paying tenfold in an emergency.

-What we find helpful as a rule of thumb: Plan for 10–20% of the initial costs as a further development budget per year.
-This isn't a hard norm from a study, but our experience from projects that should actually unfold impact after launch.
-This gives you room for things like SEO finetuning, new content, better forms, performance optimization.
+A helpful rule of thumb we find: Plan 10–20% of the initial costs as a development budget per year.
+This isn’t a hard norm from a study, but our experience from projects that should have real impact after launch.
+It gives you room for things like SEO refinement, new content, better forms, performance optimization.

-And here comes our purpose-driven view: Performance isn't just conversion.
-A slim, fast website transfers less data and consumes fewer resources.
-Sustainability on the web is often not an extra feature but a design decision: less ballast, clearer content, better technology.
+And here comes our purpose perspective: Performance isn’t just conversion.
+A lean, fast website transfers less data and consumes fewer resources.
+Sustainability in the Web is rarely an extra feature but a design decision: less ballast, clearer content, better technology.

-So, when you look at ongoing costs, don't think 'subscription.'
-Think: operational security and growth.
+So, when you see ongoing costs, don’t think of them as “subscription.”
+Think: Operational Safety and Growth.

-Not every website needs to be rebuilt in 2026 immediately.
-Sometimes a relaunch is the right choice.
-Sometimes it’s just the most expensive way to mask an actually solvable problem.
+Not every website needs to be rebuilt immediately in 2026.
+Sometimes a relaunch is right.
+Sometimes it’s just the most expensive way to cover up a solvable problem.

-In audits, we first look on two levels: substance and signal.
+In audits, we look at two levels first: substance and signal.
 Substance means: Is the system technically stable, secure, updatable?
-Is there a CMS that doesn’t break with every little thing?
-Signal means: Does the website appear as you want – and does it truly lead people to action (inquiry, donation, application)?
+Is there a CMS that doesn’t break with every small change?
+Signal means: Does the website project the image you want—and does it really lead people to action (inquiry, donation, application)?

-If the substance is good, optimization is often worthwhile: better homepage, clearer structure, faster images, clean redirects, stronger texts.
-This is often much cheaper than a rebuild and brings quick impact – especially if you need to save budget.
+When the substance is good, optimization is often worthwhile: better homepage, clearer structure, faster images, clean redirects, stronger texts.
+This is often much cheaper than a rebuild and quickly brings results—especially if you need to save budget.

-However, if the substance is bad, optimization becomes patchwork.
-Typical signs: outdated plugins, no clear component logic, no clean tracking, difficult editability, performance issues that can’t be 'optimized away.'
-Especially when you want new features (multilingualism, member area, shop), you’ll pay twice.
+But when the substance is poor, optimization becomes patchwork.
+Typical signs: outdated plugins, no clear component logic, no clean tracking, difficult editability, performance problems that can no longer be “optimized away.”
+When you want new functions (multilingualism, member area, shop), you end up paying double.

-And one 2026 reality check: Requirements have increased.
-Mobile use is standard, Core Web Vitals are part of expectation, and accessibility has gained focus since 2025 due to the European Accessibility Act.
-If your website lags here, it’s not just 'unpleasant' but can cost reach and trust.
+And a 2026 reality check: Requirements have increased.
+Mobile usage is standard, Core Web Vitals are part of expectations, and accessibility, driven by the European Accessibility Act since 2025, is even more in focus.
+If your website lags, it isn’t just “unpleasant,” it can cost reach and trust.

 A relaunch doesn’t have to be maximal.
-We like to work in stages: first, the base clean, then extensions.
-This feels lighter for teams – and is often the most realistic form of budget planning.
+We like to work in stages: first the foundation cleanly, then extensions.
+It feels lighter for teams—and is often the most realistic form of budget planning.

 Do you want to know if a relaunch is necessary?